cpswarm/StageSimulationManager/example/README.md

-        Dockerfile-Stage-Simulation   -- Dockerfile for creating the stage-simulation image JVM-Certifivcation.pem        -- Certificate extracted from the XMPP server launch_SM.sh                  -- Script for launching the simulation manager ws/
+        Dockerfile-Stage-Simulation   -- Dockerfile for creating the stage-simulation image JVM-Certifivcation.pem        -- Certificate extracted from the XMPP server launch_SM.sh                  -- Script for launching the simulation manager Ros-simulation-package/       -- This is the Ros packages folder
-            build.sh                  -- Script for compiling the ros simulation src/
-                Ros-package-name/     -- Please put your Ros packages in this src folder
 ```